ZhiLiu724/ORIE5355_fall2021_public/README.md

 ``polling_data_hw1.csv``: Raw polling data from Florida

-``florida_proportions_hw1.csv``: Aggregated proportion of population by demographics calculated from raw polling data
+``florida_proportions_hw1.csv``: Aggregated proportion of population by demographics calculated from census data, used as the benchmark population proportion.